Tønder Biogas

 Renewable natural gas is playing an increasingly large role in the green transition as well as Europe’s drive to replace supplies of Russian natural gas.

-CIP acquired Tønder Biogas through its CI Advanced Bioenergy Fund I (CI ABF I) in February 2023 from Canadian based Anaergia – the first investment in the fund.
-It has now signed an Engineering, Procurement & Construction (EPC) contract with Danish biogas technology provider Lundsby Renewable Solutions for the design and construction of the rest of the facility.
+Following the acquisition, CIP signed an Engineering, Procurement & Construction (EPC) contract with Danish biogas technology provider Lundsby Renewable Solutions to complete the design and construction of the facility.
+That work is now complete.

 Biogas is where the action is right now – it’s decarbonisation and also plays to the need to replace Russian gas supplies.
 This is an area that is growing really fast and it could be an exciting area for future investments.
 Tønder is a very important project for that reason, and also as it is the first investment in the fund.